 Then listen quietly and carefully to their answers.
 This is KEY, because once you know exactly WHY your mother doesn’t want a dog, for instance, you can come up with really good counter-arguments to convince her she DOES want a dog.

 (A “counter-argument,” by the way, is a great strategy to use any time you don’t get what you want right away.
-You see it a lot on those lawyer shoes on television.
+You see it a lot on those lawyer shows on television.
 You can just listen to the other person’s reasons and then use those reasons to convince them that they are wrong and you are right!)

 Here is an example.
 There you are, trying so hard to figure out how to convince your parents to get a dog, and your Dad says, “I’m sorry – a dog is just too expensive.”